tieje/resume/fin-resume.md

 ## Financial Advisor Mission Statement

-I seek employment as an FA due to my interest in finance and equities, and because of its high income potential.
+I seek employment as an FA due to a lifelong interest in finance and equities.
 With my background in physical and digital technologies, I can easily relate to a wide range of affinity prospects, particularly tech millionaires with recent cash out due to firm acquisition.

 ## Experience and Education

-- currently self-studying for the SIE Exam
+- currently self-studying for the SIE Exam with the long-term goal of becoming a CFP
 - 4 years of Full Stack Web Development experience
 - University of Connecticut, B.S. in Chemistry (May, 2018), GPA: 3.4
   - Attended on full scholarship